Top 10 Fast Bowlers in Indian Cricket History - India's Best Fast Bowlers Ranked

 2. Javagal Srinath – The Speedster of the 90s (Fastest: 154.5 km/h)

-India’s fastest bowler of the 90s, Srinath was known for his hostility and heart.
+When analyzing the fastest bowler in Indian cricket during the 90s, Srinath stands out as India’s premier speedster, known for his hostility and heart.

 • Matches: 296